-Given the strongly pro-Gonatas tone of these passages from Plutarch, their source, who exalts the traditional moderation of Antipater while being direly hostile to his direct heirs, i.e. Cassander and his sons40, is to be identified as Hieronymus of Cardia, who, as well known, wrote his History of the Diadochi in old age at the court of Antigonus Gonatas, by then king of Macedonia, after having faithfully served the latter's ancestors, namely his grandfather Antigonus Monophthalmus and his father Demetrius Poliorketes41.
+Given the strongly pro-Gonatas tone of these passages from Plutarch, their source, who exalts the traditional moderation of Antipater while being direly hostile to his direct heirs, i.e. Cassander and his sons 40, is to be identified as Hieronymus of Cardia, who, as well known, wrote his History of the Diadochi in old age at the court of Antigonus Gonatas, by then king of Macedonia, after having faithfully served the latter's ancestors, namely his grandfather Antigonus Monophthalmus and his father Demetrius Poliorketes41.

-Sic stantibus rebus, it can be assumed that Hieronymus, a wise court historian, would voice the desiderata of the king who wanted to present himself to his subjects as the official heir to Antigonus' clan along his father's line, while, along his mother's line, he depicted himself as the one who, thanks to Phila's name and fame, preserved those features of 'Macedonianness' typical of the generation of Philip II and certainly shared by his maternal grandfather Antipater.
+Sic stantibus rebus, it can be assumed that Hieronymus, a wise court historian, would voice the desiderata of the king who wanted to present himself to his subjects as the official heir to Antigonus' clan along his father's line, while, along his mother's line, he depicted himself as the one who, thanks to Phila's name and fame, preserved those features of "Macedonianness" typical of the generation of Philip II and certainly shared by his maternal grandfather Antipater.
 Thus, among the objectives of Hieronymus' historiography one can include the wish to recompose (and transcend) in the figure of Gonatas the wrenching conflict that had opposed the Antipatrids to the Antigonids for decades, in the long-lasting and often bloody clash between Cassander, son of Antipater, and Demetrius, son of Antigonus.
 As king of Macedonia, Antigonus II endorsed what good had been done by his grandparents' generation, while the mistakes, excesses and crimes committed by the middle-generation family members, namely his father Demetrius and his maternal uncle Cassander, were permanently deleted: among this second generation, great emphasis was indeed granted only to the figure of Phila as the ideal daughter, wife and mother.

-The building of the image of the philosopher-king seems to leave no room for ruler cult, which had been so largely encouraged by Demetrius Poliorketes: "for a long time ancient historians were almost unanimous in thinking that king Antigonus Gonatas of Macedon had never been worshipped, in contrast to most other kings at the time" In recent years, however, the communis opinio of scholars has been called into question based on epigraphic finds that seem to testify to the existence of a cult in honour of Gonatas on Athenian territory.
+The building of the image of the philosopher-king seems to leave no room for ruler cult, which had been so largely encouraged by Demetrius Poliorketes: "[...] for a long time ancient historians were almost unanimous in thinking that king Antigonus Gonatas of Macedon had never been worshipped, in contrast to most other kings at the time" 42.
+In recent years, however, the communis opinio of scholars has been called into question still entirely acceptable comments in Mastrocinque 1979, 260-276, and, most recently, in Thonemann 2005, 63-86).